david-fiaty/jQuery-Texotip/README.md

 linkActive | boolean | true | Should a click on a tooltip link redirect open an URL linkTarget | string | _blank | Should a click on a tooltip open a link in a new window or in the same window. closeButton | boolean | true |	Should the tooltip box present a close button.
 When the close button exists, and the user mouses over and then away from the item, the tooltip will remain open.
-And vice-versa: no button means the tooltip hides on mouse-out.
+And vice-versa: no button means the tooltip hides on mouse-out. customCss | string | path to custom CSS file; if provided, this css path will override any theme setting.

 ### TODO
 - Enrich the documentation (animation callbacks)